HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Caret Paths

 FSH uses the caret (^) symbol to access to elements of definitional item corresponding to the current context.
 Caret paths can be used in the following FSH items: Profile, Extension, ValueSet, and CodeSystem.
 Caret syntax SHOULD be reserved for situations not addressed through [FSH Keywords](#defining-items) or external configuration files.
 Examples of elements that require the caret syntax include StructureDefinition.experimental, StructureDefinition.abstract and ValueSet.purpose.
 The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., short, meaningWhenMissing, and various [slicing discriminator properties](#step-1-specify-the-slicing-logic)).
-Within a CodeSystem definition, the caret syntax can be used to set metadata attributes for individual concepts (e.g., elements of CodeSystem.concept.designation and CodeSystem.concept.property).

 For a path to an element of an SD, excluding the differential and snapshot, use the following syntax inside a Profile or Extension: